Why Does Air Hose Size Affect My Compressor Airflow?

 VMAC Air Innovated banner

-† Note that it may seem that the entrance pressure would need to increase by the same pressure as the loss in the pipe from the first calculation.
-However, the increase is slightly reduced.
-As the pressure increases, the volume flow and flow velocity decreases (for the same air mass), and therefore the pressure drop decreases as well.
+† It might seem logical to assume that the inlet pressure would need to rise by the same amount as the pressure loss calculated in the pipe.
+However, the required increase is slightly less.
+As pressure rises, the volume flow and flow velocity decrease (for the same mass of air), which in turn reduces the pressure drop.
+This dynamic means that the relationship between pressure and airflow isn’t linear, resulting in a more moderate pressure increase than expected.